varlackc/CrackingTheCodingInterview/DataStructures/1 ArraysStrings/1_5/ReadMe.md

 EXAMPLE

 pale, pIe -> true
-pales. pale -> true
+pales, pale -> true
-pale. bale -> true
+pale, bale -> true
-pale. bake -> false
+pale, bake -> false

 ## `Description`
 In this exercise we want to find out how many modifications are needed to go from one string to another.